nrajesh28/HenrysGrocery/README.md

 This application enables user to purchase available product through command prompt.

-It also displays various discount provided on the product with valid of the offer as well.
+It also displays various discount provided on the product with validity of the offer as well.

 ############################################